Ask AI: Prompts for Immigration Research

 OPT

-Prompt: STEM OPT Eligibility Check
+Prompt: STEM OPT CIP Code Background

-Recommendation Letter Guidance
+Recommendation Letter Brainstorm (Attorney-Reviewed)

 Document Preparation